3 years' jail for mum who abused her 2 daughters

 Deputy Public Prosecutor Lim Ying Min had said that the child did not tell her father about her ordeal as she was afraid of more beatings.

-The police were conducting their investigation of the case when the woman reoffended, the court heard.
+The police were conducting their investigation into the case when the woman reoffended, the court heard.

-This time, she threw a marker pen at the elder daughter's forehead on Dec 1, 2019.
+She threw a marker pen at the older daughter's forehead on Dec 1, 2019.

 Her husband returned home later and alerted a child protection officer, who agreed to visit the home the next day.